Rich Action-semantic Consistent Knowledge for Early Action Prediction: Related work

-Many works struggled to reconstruct missing information of partial videos by predicting future information \cite{shi2018action,fernando2021anticipating,pang2019dbdnet,gammulle2019predicting,guan2020generative,xu2015activity,ng2020forecasting} or distilling action knowledge from the full videos with complete action executions \cite{kong2017deep,cai2019action,wang2019progressive}.
-For example, some works were proposed to jointly learn future motions and relationships between the observed and future information for early predictions \cite{fernando2021anticipating,pang2019dbdnet,gammulle2019predicting,guan2020generative}.
-Kong et al. \cite{kong2017deep} exploited abundant sequential context features from full videos to enrich and reconstruct the features of partial videos.
-Cai et al. \cite{cai2019action} learned feature embeddings by transferring the knowledge between partial and full videos.
-Wang et al. \cite{wang2019progressive} learned progressive action knowledge between adjacent partial videos but ignored semantic consistencies of partial videos between lower progress levels and higher progress levels, suffering from the limited ability for the large intra-class variations.
-To sum up, the prior works focused on distilling ASCK (1) between partial videos and full videos via distillation loss (2) or of adjacent partial videos via LSTM (Long Short-Term Memory) cells.
-By contrast, we consider ASCK among arbitrary partial videos.
+Two standard pipelines were proposed to alleviate the semantic ambiguity of the limited observations, including future feature reconstruction of future videos \cite{shi2018action,xu2015activity,ng2020forecasting} and knowledge distillation from full videos \cite{kong2017deep,cai2019action,wang2019progressive}.
+In terms of future feature reconstruction, \cite{fernando2021anticipating,pang2019dbdnet,guan2020generative} jointly learned future motions and relationships between the observed and future information for early predictions.
+Kong et al. \cite{kong2017deep} exploited abundant sequential context features {utilizing} full videos to enrich and reconstruct the features of partial videos.
+Regarding knowledge distillation, Cai et al. \cite{cai2019action} learned {future} embeddings by transferring the knowledge between partial and full videos. {To further enrich the knowledge distillation,} Wang et al. \cite{wang2019progressive} learned progressive action knowledge between adjacent partial videos but ignored semantic consistencies of partial videos between lower and higher progress levels, {also} suffering from the limited ability to learn rich action knowledge.
+By contrast, we model rich ASCK among arbitrary partial videos via densely graph relationship modeling.